The Rest of the Story

 - Planning pays off — particularly when unexpected disasters occur!

 Since that fateful day in 1987, this business has proved interesting and fun.
 Along with consulting in almost every state in the US, I’ve done projects around the world.

 One of the most interesting was a training project in Kuwait, right after the Iran-Iraq war and about six months before Kuwait was invaded.
 I met some fine young engineers there, and I hope they all survived.

 The consulting business has treated me well, and I’ve even been able to set aside enough to feel financially secure as I approach my “golden” years.
-Mary, my phenomenal wife (she put up with me for over 40 years) and I have two grown sons with wonderful wives, and six extraordinary grandchildren
+Mary, my phenomenal wife (she put up with me for almost 50 years) and I have two grown sons with wonderful wives, and six extraordinary grandchildren

 - Life is good!